muratk3n/thirdwave/en/2017/08/hidalgo.md

 [Link](https://drive.google.com/open?id=1gYwaE_aLDQIfcGxIKiRcroHBTsvguBxP)

-What is tried below is creating a model that represents a country's economy based on the products it produces, and the complexity of those products.
+Below we create a model that represents a country's economy based on the products it produces, and the complexity of those products.
 "Complexity" of both the country and products it produces will essentially be based on the number of different product *types*, but the chicken-egg aspect of the deeper model will be teased out of